softworkz/embyuserwiki/TV-naming.md

 ## Subtitles

-Subtitles for episode files are supported as episodes.
+Subtitles for episode files are supported.
 See [subtitles](Subtitles).